-During the Central Service period, IBM through the program sponsor(s) will, without additional charge, respond to an error in the current unaltered release of the program by issuing known error correction information to the customer reporting the problem and/or issuing corrected code or notice of availability of corrected code.
+During a specified number of months immediately following initial availability of each licensed program, the customer may submit documentation to the designated IBM location below when he/she encounters a problem which his/her diagnosis indicates is caused by a defect in the licensed program.
+During this period only, IBM, through the program sponsor(s), will, without additional charge, respond to an error in the current unaltered release of the licensed program by issuing known error correction information to the customer reporting the problem and/or issuing corrected or notice of availability of corrected code.
 However, IBM does not guarantee service results or represent or warrant that all errors will be corrected.

-Any on-site program service or assistance will be provided at a charge.
+Any onsite program services or assistance may be provided at a charge.